 Back in the day, Europa League was called UEFA Cup and Alaves were a pretty serious team.
 So many things have changed since, but this match will remain in the memory of true football aficionados.
 Why?
 Because we saw nine goals in it.
 And because we saw two red cards.
 And because we saw the match being decided by an own goal.
 And because we saw the Reds winning their first major European trophy since the Heysel disaster in 1985!

-The match was interesting from the very beginning, as Liverpool’s full back Babbel scored an early goal in 4th minute.
+The match was interesting from the very beginning, as Liverpool’s full back Babbel scored an early goal in the 4th minute.
 Only 12 minutes later, a future Liverpool legend, Steven Gerrard made it 2:0.
-Alaves retaliated in 27th minute with a goal by Ivan Alonso, but McAllister made it 3:1 from the penalty spot just four minutes before the half time break.
+Alaves retaliated in the 27th minute with a goal by Ivan Alonso, but McAllister made it 3:1 from the penalty spot just four minutes before the half time break.

 In 2001, the golden goal rule was in motion, which meant that who scores first in the extra time, wins.
-And in 117th minute, Liverpool did exactly that, although with a little help from Alaves’ defender Delfí Geli who scored an own goal.
+And in the 117th minute, Liverpool did exactly that, although with a little help from Alaves’ defender Delfí Geli who scored an own goal.